RazorFlow/docs/src/content/js/guide/dashboard/tabbed_embedded.md

 5. Use the `embedTo` method to render the tabbed dashboard as embedded.

-Here's an example javascriptsnippet of embedding a tabbed dashboard into a webpage.
+Here's an example javascript snippet of embedding a tabbed dashboard into a webpage.
 ~~~
 var tdb = new TabbedDashboard();
 tdb.setTabbedDashboardTitle("Tabbed Dashboard");